How to Prepare for the HBS Interview

 First: The HBS MBA Admissions Interview Format

-In your 30-minute HBS interview, you'll face two people: one main interviewer who has thoroughly reviewed your application and prepared targeted questions, and another who will just be taking notes.
+In your 30-minute HBS interview, you'll usually face two people: one main interviewer who has thoroughly reviewed your application and prepared targeted questions, and another who will just be taking notes.

 Expect a fast-paced conversation focused on your experiences and career goals, with interruptions and specific follow-ups to test your responses.